UWAppDev/.github/profile/README.md

 ## Upcoming Events

 - Weekly work/play hours on Saturdays from 4PM - 6PM
-  - In Sieg 332 for Oct.
-16, 2021
-  - In Husky Union Building for other ones
+  - In Husky Union Building
 - _More events coming soon!_

 <!--